BestTimesToVisit.com Logo

 cultural

 Witness the raw power and discipline of sumo wrestlers during their morning practice at a stable (heya).
-While observing, you can often arrange to enjoy a hearty chanko nabe (sumo stew) lunch, the very meal that fuels these athletes.
-This is a deeply cultural and surprisingly intimate experience.
+Many stables allow visitors to observe the intense training sessions, followed by an optional, hearty chanko nabe (sumo stew) lunch, offering a deep dive into this iconic Japanese sport and its culinary traditions.

 Planning your Tokyo, Japan adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.